LLarsen2001/intro-js/README.md

 1. create your own repo or clone repo from git hub
 2. Install dependencies (yarn)

+3. making changes commiting locally
 // then we start working on project
 // make changes and save in vs code
 // 'commit' - saving changes to git
 // git add . or add files in vs code
-// add message in vs click
+// add message in vs click check

+$ git add .
+$ git commmit -m'short message about what you did'

+4.makeing changes github... 'push' git push origin master git push origin main

+5. grab changes github...
+'Pull